-Hi I’m Valerio, software engineer and creator of Inspector.
+Hi I’m Valerio, software engineer from Italy, and creator of Inspector.

 As product owner I know that being able to prevent users from noticing an application issue is probably the best way for developers to contribute to the success of a software-based business.

 We could talk about user complaints, customer churn, a thousand other things, but in short, in a highly competitive market any application error can expose developers to competitive or even financial risks.

-It’s too important for developers to catch errors on their products — before — their users stumble into the problem drastically reducing negative impact on their experience.
+It’s too important for developers to catch errors on their products — before — their users stumble onto the problem drastically reducing negative impact on their experience.